 There are two reasons why this can be one of the most helpful phone sales tips:

 1. Effectively communicates how you can help.

 When you describe the product that you sell, you are speaking your own language.
 This is a language that you have learned when you went through your company training or learned when you spent hours upon hours talking about and thinking about your products.

 When you speak your language to your prospect, the prospect might not understand right away what you are trying to say and get them interested because it is not their language.
-This is where opportunities can be lost and where you find yourself trying to sell to prospects that just don’t seem to get it.
+This is where opportunities can be lost and where you find yourself trying to sell to prospects who just don’t seem to get it.

 2. Can help to grab the prospect’s attention.

 One of the biggest challenges you face is to simply grab the prospect’s attention.
 Whether it is getting them to read or respond to an email or getting a phone call established, it can be very difficult because your prospects are busy and also get a lot of attention from other salespeople.

 The good thing about these phone sales tips is that sharing the problems you help to fix can help you to grab the prospect’s attention if they happen to the problems or concerns about the problems that you mention.

 When to Share Common Problems that You Can Help With

 There are four different moments when selling over the phone when you can try to mention some of the problems that you can help with.